ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 DDEV can be useful to locally simulate a production cluster.

-- See [clustering using DDEV](clustering_using_ddev.md) to add Elasticsearch, Solr, Redis or Memcached to your DDEV installation.
+- See [clustering with DDEV](clustering_using_ddev.md) to add Elasticsearch, Solr, Redis or Memcached to your DDEV installation.
-- See [Ibexa Cloud and DDEV](ibexa_cloud_and_ddev.md) to locally run an Ibexa DXP project using DDEV.
+- See [Ibexa Cloud and DDEV](ibexa_cloud_and_ddev.md) to locally run an Ibexa DXP project by using DDEV.

 ## Stop or remove the project